Converting neovim config to lua

 local function map(mode, combo, mapping, opts)

-local options = {noremap = true}
+local options = {noremap = false}

 if opts then